4tila/LINUX_tools/README.md

 # Linux Tools

-A collection of productivity-boosting shell scripts that leverage the power of [`fzf`](https://github.com/junegunn/fzf), designed for quick access to files, directories, clipboard contents, and more.
+A collection of shell scripts that leverage [`fzf`](https://github.com/junegunn/fzf), which is designed for quick access to files, directories, clipboard contents, and more.

 You can turn them into custom commands by sourcing them in your `.bashrc` (or `.zshrc`) file: